Venafi/VenafiPS/docs/functions/Get-VdcObject.md

 ## DESCRIPTION
 Return object information by either path or guid.
-This will return a TppObject which can be used with many other functions.
+This will return a standard object which can be used with many other functions.

 ## EXAMPLES